Yelp/paasta/docs/source/isolation.rst

 PaaSTA instance definitions include fields that specify the required resources for your service.
-The reason for this is two-fold: firstly, so that the Kubernetes scheduler can evaluate which Kubernetes nodes have enough capacity to schedule the kubernetes pods (representing paasta instances) on, in the cluster specified;
+The reason for this is two-fold: firstly, so that the Kubernetes scheduler can evaluate which Kubernetes nodes have enough capacity to schedule the Kubernetes Pods (representing PaaSTA instances) on, in the cluster specified;
-secondly, so that the pods can be protected from especially noisy neighbours on a box.
-That is, if a pod under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending pods can be isolated effectively, preventing them from having a negative impact on its neighbours.
+secondly, so that the Pods can be protected from especially noisy neighbours on a box.
+That is, if a Pod under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending Pods can be isolated effectively, preventing them from having a negative impact on its neighbours.

-This document is designed to give a more detailed review of how Kubernetes use these requirements to run pods on different Kubernetes nodes, and how these isolation mechanisms are implemented.
+This document is designed to give a more detailed review of how Kubernetes use these requirements to run Pods on different Kubernetes nodes, and how these isolation mechanisms are implemented.

 Note: Knowing the details of these systems isn't a requirement of using PaaSTA;
 most service authors may never need to know the details of such things.
 In